Brandon Bantz

-Brandon Bantz (born January 7, 1987) is an American former professional baseball catcher who played in Major League Baseball (MLB) for the Seattle Mariners.
+Brandon Bantz (born January 7, 1987) is an American former professional baseball catcher.
+He played one game in Major League Baseball (MLB) for the Seattle Mariners in 2013.

+Career

+Amateur

 A native of Arlington, Texas, Bantz attended Mansfield High School where he was teammates with Jordan Walden.
 He played college baseball at Dallas Baptist University.
 In 2008, he played collegiate summer baseball with the Bourne Braves of the Cape Cod Baseball League.

+Seattle Mariners

-He was selected by the Mariners in the 30th round of the 2009 MLB Draft.
+Bantz was drafted by the Seattle Mariners in the 30th round, with the 893rd overall selection, of the 2009 Major League Baseball draft.

-Bantz was called up to the majors for the first time on June 5, 2013.
+Bantz was called up to the major leagues for the first time on June 5, 2013.
 Bantz appeared in one game for the Mariners, starting at catcher in his only appearance.
 At the plate, he faced Andy Pettitte twice, grounding out once and striking out once before Endy Chávez replaced him as a pinch hitter in the eighth inning.
 Behind the plate, he caught Joe Saunders, Danny Farquhar and Óliver Pérez.
 He allowed stolen bases to Robinson Canó and Jayson Nix.
+Bantz was designated for assignment by the Mariners on June 11.
+He cleared waivers and was sent outright to the Triple-A Tacoma Rainiers on June 13.
+Bantz spent the remainder of the season with the Double-A Jackson Generals Tacoma, slashing .219/.282/.307 with three home runs and 15 RBI.